mm-zzg/vchub-en-v50/docs/management-platform/alarming/alarm-group.md

 #### Edit

-Click the “Edit” button on any entry in the alarm group list to modify the alarm group information.
+Click the "Edit" button on any entry in the alarm group list to modify the alarm group information.
 In the edit pop-up window, all tag paths associated with the alarm group will be displayed.

 **Note:** After modifying the alarm group name, the tags that were using this group will lose their group information.
 Please be cautious when modifying the name.